mvolkmann/blog/src/lua.md

 ```

 Loops can use the `break` keyword to exit, but the `continue` keyword
-for advancing to the next iteration is not supported.
+for advancing to the next iteration is not currently supported.

 ## Functions